When Emptiness Turns Inside Out ~ Cello, Story and Song

 17 is a 50-minute theatrical, multi-genre fusion of poetry, prose, cello, voice, storytelling, composition and improvisation that takes its audience on one whale of a ride through Morag Northey’s journey as a woman, artist, mother and indomitable spirit.
 We get a glimpse into the magnitude and depth of this prolific artist from her labelling at birth as 'reluctant debutante,' to premonitions as a young girl that foreshadowed the suicide of a good friend's daughter, to comforting whistles she vigorously emitted while working in one of Canada's leading psychiatric institutions, that kept ‘would be’ perpetrators at bay.
 During 17’s final refrain, having traversed a raw and challenging landscape, the audience is brought to a place of understanding that in our troubles 'we are not alone.'

-17 was developed through the Sunset Theatre's Exploration Series which has included a compilation of writings, musings and songs by Morag Northey, dramaturgy with Michaela Jeffery with the final script being birthed with the help of dramaturge and playwright Eugene Stickland during our 2016 summer season.
+Morag Northey developed her play 17, through the Sunset Theatre's Exploration Series during a five year period that included: artist retreats, a compilation of writings, musings and songs; dramaturgy with playwright and dramaturg Michaela Jeffery; public readings with the final script being birthed under the dramaturgy of award-winning playwright Eugene Stickland during the Sunset Theatre's 2016 summer season.

 Morag compiled all of her writing in a book entitled 'Whispers'.
 This collection of poetry, prose and song was workshopped and performed in two sequential theatrical showcases and included a collection of 170 works chosen from a larger body of work.

 During the summer of 2016, the goal was to take these pieces to create the final script, with the working title of Whispers.
 The process gave way to the premiere of '17' Cello, Story and Song.
 The hope is to tour this production to various theatres and venues across Canada and around the globe.

 "I gave up all hope of being anything but, myself."